 If your offer comprises more than one stage, level or year, progression from one level or year of your programme to the next is subject to your completing and passing the programme assessments for each level.
 If your offer includes a Pre-sessional English language programme you must attend the programme and obtain the relevant grades for progression to your target programme.

-As a Sponsor of Tier 4 (General) Student Visas, the University has a duty to fulfil certain record keeping and reporting duties, which include keeping copies of your current passport and visa; recording your contact details; passing information on your admission and enrolment status and your attendance to the UKVI and other UK governmental bodies.
+As a Sponsor of Student route visas, the University has a duty to fulfil certain record keeping and reporting duties, which include keeping copies of your current passport and visa; recording your contact details; passing information on your admission and enrolment status and your attendance to the UKVI and other UK governmental bodies.
 We also reserve the right to contact UKVI to seek information on your immigration history where necessary.

 If you renew or change your visa at any time during your studies, we will require you to provide us with your new visa details.
 The University is also required to monitor the attendance of all students and where attendance is deemed unsatisfactory, is obliged to report this to UKVI and other UK bodies.
 (By attendance we mean attending lectures, seminars, group work sessions, placements, compulsory field trips, meetings with supervisors and all other relevant course activities).